VDNH - Vystavka Dostizheniy Narodnogo Khozyaystva

 The playground is placed next to a real space shuttle, which is part of the museum exhibition.

-The playground layout consists of many elements and creates a lot of routes and spaces.
-It makes a good flow on the playground, making it possible for many kids to play at the same time.
+The playground layout consists of many elements creating lots of routes around it and spaces to play.
+This results in a good flow aroud the playground, making it possible for many kids to play at the same time.

 KNOWLEDGE THROUGH PLAY

-Meet the dogs Leika, Belka or Strelke and jump on to the satellite Sputnik, the launch vehicle R-7 Soyus and moon vehicle Lunokhod 1.
-Here it is possible to explore the history, while climbing in the iconic designs from outer space.
+Meet the dogs Leika, Belka or Strelke and jump onto the satellite Sputnik, the launch vehicle R-7 Soyuz and moon vehicle Lunokhod 1.
+History is combined with play as kids navigate the iconic designs from outer space.

 The two space rockets are connected with a steel mesh tunnel.